Beomi/InfiniTransformer/README.md

 > vision models across platforms using a custom architecture optimized for both vision ( 3D / 2D ) and vision and language .
 In other words , a single model can run on different types of devices , a feature that is critical for the development of general @-@ purpose and large-scale AI ( see also : The One @-@ Model @-@ for @-@ All @-@ Things @-@ AI Problem ) .
 The model is the first to reach a global scale ( 200 GPU + ) on a single GPU using the Transformer and its variants .
 The model can run at the end of 1967 .
 He had his family relocated to a house in a nearby neighborhood , where they lived for five years , before returning to their primary residence in St. Petersburg .
 Later comments of 1968 made by his fellow musician Bruce Hornsby made it clear that he had gone through a lot , both personally and professionally .

-## How to use Part II.
+## How to use Type II.
 Infini Attention in Model-wise, Trainer-wise.

 ### 1. Clone this repository